 Tests of employment

-And, although mutuality of obligation is considered by some IR35 experts to be of less importance in IR35 cases than substitution and control, Vessey reminds contractors that the courts have increasingly been siding with HMRC’s simplistic view of mutuality in status decisions and taking into account ongoing obligations required between the parties.
+And, although mutuality of obligation is considered by most IR35 experts to be of less importance in IR35 cases than substitution and control, the courts have increasingly been siding moving away from HMRC’s simplistic view of mutuality in status decisions and taking into account ongoing obligations required between the parties.

 In addition to identifying issues such as inappropriate or unhelpful contractual clauses, seeking a professional contract review can also assist contractors with demonstrating they have taken due care with the tax affairs.
 This is helpful as failing in this duty of care can result in steep penalties.